cyclus/cyclus/README.rst

 required to interface with the input file, write the output file, and manage material flow during the simulation via the Dynamic Resource Exchange.
 It does not contain any fuel cycle facility models.
-A set of nuclear facilities can be obtained by installing Cycamore, the Cyclus Additionnal Module.
+A set of nuclear facilities can be obtained by installing Cycamore, the Cyclus Additional Module.
 Cycamore is supported by the Cyclus Developer Team.

 Third party modules can also be installed (or developed) with additional